1. Who will assist me in Accent Modification and English Pronunciation training?

 Voice Science assists clients all over Australia and globally to enhance their English communication.
 We provide accent reduction training that is individual and just as detailed as our in house accent reduction training programs through our web conferencing portal.
 See more information here.

-8. If I sign up for an Accent Reduction Program at Voice Science, how long will it take for me to notice changes and progress in my communication?
+8. If I sign up for an English Pronunciation Training Program at Voice Science, how long will it take for me to notice changes and progress in my communication?

 Adjusting speech behaviours and patterns of speaking is a process.
 How long it takes for you to notice change in your accent or general communication depends on a few factors: